DigytUX/react-mui-typescript/README.md

 # React without the crap
-This project was created to help developers get their idea from brain to code quicker without dealing boilerplate code which KILLs productivity
+This project was created to help developers get their idea from brain to code quicker without dealing boilerplate code which KILLS productivity!
+!!
 ## Available Scripts

 In the project directory, you can run: